Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Numerical Examples

 where

-Figure~\ref{fig:Ex2_Egamma} shows the future and past energy function for $\eta=0.1$ ($\gamma\approx 1.054$) over $-1\leq x_1, x_2 \leq 1$ computed using Algorithm~\ref{algo:energy_functions}.
+Figure~\ref{fig:Ex2_Egamma} shows the future and past energy function for $\eta=0.1$ ($\gamma\approx 1.054$) over $-1\leq x_1, x_2 \leq 1$ computed using a degree six approximation in Algorithm~\ref{algo:energy_functions}.
 We see that the energy function again shows nonquadratic behavior.
 For instance, for $\cE_\gamma^+$, consider the diagonal line from $(x_1,x_2) = (-1,-1)$ to $(1,1)$ and note that the contour plots show a larger gradient at the bottom left than at the top right of the figure.
 This is similar to the asymmetry in Figure~\ref{fig:Ex1_EgammaPlus}.
 The same observation (but on the diagonal from $(-1,1)$ to $(1,-1)$) can be made for $\cE_\gamma^-$.
 A quadratic approximation to the energy function would not be able to match that behavior.

+As a verification example, we repeat this experiment for $\eta=0$ and choose the initial condition $x_0=[0.25,-0.25]$.
+When $\eta=0$, the future energy function becomes the observability energy function $\cE_c$ from \eqref{eq:energyFunctions2}, which we can calculate analytically by solving first for $x_2(t)$, then using this to calculate $x_1(t)$.
+Integrating $y^2(t)=(x_1(t)+x_2(t))^2$ from $0$ to $\infty$ gives us the exact solution for the forward energy function for this special case.
+The results in Table~\ref{tab:futureVerification} verify the quality of the polynomial approximations and emphasize the fact that the energy functions are not quadratic (and are exactly quartic for $\eta=0$).
+Due to sparsity in $\F$, the coefficients computed using Algorithm~\ref{alg:EnFnctAprx} terminate at the degree 4 term, which is consistent with the analytical solution.

-{The previous two illustrative examples highlight two important aspects of energy functions.
-First, purely quadratic approximations to the energy function (as done, e.g., in the algebraic Gramian framework~\cite{al1994new,condon2005nonlinear,verriest2006algebraicGramiansNLBT,bennerGoyal2017BT_quadBilinear} and in the LTI case), do not match the nonlinear, asymmetric behavior of the shown energy functions well, except very locally.
+\begin{remark} The previous two illustrative examples highlight two important aspects.
+First, quadratic approximations to the energy function (as done, e.g., in the algebraic Gramian framework~\cite{al1994new,condon2005nonlinear,verriest2006algebraicGramiansNLBT,bennerGoyal2017BT_quadBilinear} and in the LTI case), do not match the nonlinear, asymmetric behavior of the shown energy functions well, except very locally.
 Thus, there is a need for higher-degree polynomial approximations.
-Second, despite the energy functions being highly nonlinear, polynomial approximations actually capture their behavior very well, which is best illustrated in Figure~\ref{fig:Ex1_EgammaPlus}.
-We thus conclude that polynomial approximations of order higher than two provide more accurate approximations to the energy functions (qualitatively and quantitatively) over a larger region in state space.}
+Second, despite the energy functions being highly nonlinear, polynomial approximations capture their behavior well, c.f.
+Figure~\ref{fig:Ex1_EgammaPlus}.
+We conclude that polynomial approximations of degree higher than two provide more accurate approximations to the energy functions (qualitatively and quantitatively) over a larger neighborhood of the origin. \end{remark}